Kauanecavalheiro/Kauanecavalheiro/README.md

 - 👀 I’m interested in aprender
 - 🌱 I’m currently learning a mexer no github
 - 💞️ I’m looking to collaborate on aprender
-- 📫 How to reach me não entra
+- 📫 How to reach me; não entra
 - 😄 Pronouns: she.her
 - ⚡ Fun fact: amo dormir